-The WIC Clinics are open for limited hours and services.
-Please refer to the Current WIC Participant page for more information.
+The WIC clinics are fully open.
+Refer to the Current WIC Participant page for more information on locations and hours.

 What is WIC?